 Closing prices for crude oil, gold and other commodities

-Benchmark U.S. crude oil for July delivery fell 60 cents to $73.06 a barrel Tuesday.
-Brent crude oil for August delivery fell 9 cents to $74.81 a barrel.
+Benchmark U.S. crude oil for August delivery rose 2 cents to $73.08 a barrel Wednesday.
+Brent crude oil for August delivery rose 38 cents to $75.19 a barrel.

-Wholesale gasoline for July delivery rose 2 cents to $2.22 a gallon.
-July heating oil rose 2 cents to $2.15 a gallon.
-July natural gas rose 7 cents to $3.26 per 1,000 cubic feet.
+Wholesale gasoline for July delivery rose 5 cents to $2.27 a gallon.
+July heating oil rose 1 cent to $2.16 a gallon.
+July natural gas rose 7 cents to $3.33 per 1,000 cubic feet.

 Comments